gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 ### Use boilerplate to generate code

-Next, generate the `infrastructure-pipelines` repository code using Boilerplate.
-Clone the newly created `infrastructure-pipelines` repository, cd into the repo directory, then use the following command replacing `<your GitHub organization name>` with the name of your GitHub organization and `<your infrastructure-live repo name>` with the name of your infrastructure-live repository.
+Next, generate the `infrastructure-pipelines` repository code using [Boilerplate](https://github.com/gruntwork-io/boilerplate), a tool authored by Gruntwork for generating files and folders specially for DevOps use cases.
+Clone the newly created `infrastructure-pipelines` repository, `cd` into the repo directory, then use the following command replacing `<your GitHub organization name>` with the name of your GitHub organization and `<your infrastructure-live repo name>` with the name of your infrastructure-live repository.

 ```bash
 boilerplate --template-url "git@github.com:gruntwork-io/terraform-aws-architecture-catalog.git//blueprints/components/infrastructure-pipelines?ref=devops-foundations" \